DC23/habitica-challenge-wrangler/README.md

 todos are scored as equal last place.

 Finally, the ranking scores are averaged for each participant.
-The participant with the highest average placing in each task (lowest average ranking) is considered the winner.
+The participant with the highest average placing in each task is considered the winner.

 ### Tie Breaks